redstone-scratch/ThreadedRipper/README.md

 .exes are available for windows, while linux packages are coming Soon:tm:

 # known issues
-* sometimes, syrup may freeze up when downloading a page with lots of resources. in that case, please run it with --threaded.
+* sometimes, syrup may freeze up when downloading a page with lots of resources.